Bill Maher's Million: Comedian Cuts Big Check to Pro-Obama Super PAC

-Bill Maher has become one of the biggest backers of pro-Obama super PAC Priorities USA Action.
+Bill Maher has reportedly become one of the biggest backers of pro-Obama super PAC Priorities USA Action.

 The liberal comedian and talk show host on Thursday night presented a $1 million personal check written to Priorities during his comedy special "CrazyStupidPolitics: Live from Silicon Valley" which streamed on Yahoo.com.

-Maher’s $1 million contribution comes as Priorities struggles to raise funds to compete with its pro-Republican counterparts.
+Maher's $1 million contribution comes as the liberal group struggles to raise funds to compete with its pro-Republican counterparts.

 Priorities USA Action raised just $4.1 million in all of 2011, relying largely on benefactors like Dreamworks CEO Jeffrey Katzenberg who gave $2 million and director Steven Spielberg who chipped in $100,000.